Odden69/ITrain/README.md

 All user stories in the list [above](#user-stories) has been tested and confirmed after implementation, apart from the ones marked with an asterisk, which will be implemented at a later stage.

 ### Validation and Responsivity
-The validation of the code was made on these sites:
+The validations of the code were made on these sites:
 - Python : [pep8online](http://pep8online.com/checkresult)
 - CSS : [jigsaw W3C](https://jigsaw.w3.org/css-validator/validator)
 - HTML : [WS HTML Validator](https://validator.w3.org/)